 Neil Gehrels Memorial Endowment in Astrophysics

-continues to foster Neil's long-standing commitment to educating young
+Neil's long-standing commitment to educating young people

-people with strong scientific interests.
+with strong scientific interests.

 As Chief of the Astroparticle Physics Laboratory at NASA's Goddard